JourneyDeprecated/Youtube-Video-Blocker-Deprecated-/README.md

 ## Notice!

 As of 09/04/17 This extension will be deprecated until further notice.
 I don't have time to work on this project any and I don't know when I will have time.
 I am disabling issues until further notice along with this decision.
-Please do not comment on commits or anything about this project not working as I already know it's not working. [if someone wants to fix fork this or whatever and continue working on they are free to do so, and I will gladly accept pull requests]
+Please do not comment on commits or anything about this project not working as I already know it's not working. [if someone wants to fork this or whatever and continue working on it they are free to do so, and I will gladly accept pull requests, otherwise this project is as is.
+You are free to fork this project and make your own version as well if you please.]

 --